-The Paris Agreement came out of the COP21, the 21st Conference of Parties of the UNFCCC (United Nations Framework Convention on Climate Change), held in Paris, 2015.
-At the convention, a common goal to keep the global temperature increase to below 2°C above the pre-industrial levels was agreed, and all member nations agreed to commit resources to fight the rising global temperatures affecting our climate to safeguard the future of the planet.
+At the Paris Climate Accords, a common goal of curbing the temperature increase to below 2°C above the pre-industrial levels was agreed.
+All member nations agreed to commit resources to fight the rising global temperatures affecting our climate to safeguard the future of the planet.
 Logically, the advancements in renewable energy provide a path to revamp the energy sector and move away from non-renewable energy sources that are a major contributor to climate change.
 But, a complete shift presents economic challenges.
 Renewable energy sources, though advanced, still exhibit shortcomings during implementation and operation.
-The result of which leads to the reliance on fossil fuels as an interim solution, as businesses and governments wait for renewable energy to reach a level of maturity to take over a larger percentage of the energy sector required to meet targets, such as those set in Paris.
-Can LNG bridge the gap while we wait for renewables to mature?
+The result of which lead to the reliance on fossil fuels as an interim solution, as businesses and governments wait for renewable energy to reach a level of maturity to take over a larger percentage of the energy sector required to meet targets, such as those set in Paris.
+Can LNG bridge this gap while we wait for renewables to mature?
 How clean is LNG and can it be branded clean energy resource?
 Will the popularity of LNG act as a competitor to the future of renewable energy itself?